 Apples, pears, apricots, broccoli, and carrots help control cholesterol and blood sugar effectively.

-Beans like black beans and kidney beans provide both soluble fiber and protein.
-A 2024 study in The American Journal of Clinical Nutrition found that eating more plant protein reduced the risk of coronary heart disease by 27 percent, according to Prevention.
+Legumes such as black beans and red beans provide both soluble fiber and protein.
+A 2024 study in The American Journal of Clinical Nutrition showed that eating more plant-based protein reduced the risk of coronary heart disease by 27%, according to Prevention.

 Experts recommend consulting a doctor for advice on a diet suitable for each individual.